-Awards will be presented to varsity dance team students based on a point system for completion of participation and service throughout tenure on the varsity dance team.
+Awards will be presented to dance team students based on a point system for completion of participation and service throughout their tenure on campus dance teams.
 The following events are eligible events for which points may be earned.

-Activity Points Awarded Required Performance (as specified by campus such as football games, team contests, spring show, community performances, or any other required campus- 1 point mandated performance) Solo Contest (Division I) (one per year) 1 point Small Ensemble Competition (Division I) (one per year) 1 point Winning of Individual Title i.e. "Miss Dance Drill Team Texas" 15 points Senior 10 points 25 points = Awards Jacket/Blanket/Sweater
+Activity Points Awarded Required Performance (as specified by campus such as football games, team contests, spring show, community performances, or any other required campus-mandated performance) 1 point Solo Contest (Division I) (one per year) 1 point Small Ensemble Competition (Division I) (one per year) 1 point Winning of Individual Title (i.e. "Miss Dance Drill Team Texas") 15 points Senior 10 points 25 points = Awards Jacket/Blanket/Sweater